hodayasr/hodayasr/README.md

 <!--

+- I'm currently looking for a suitable position in software/android development.
+- Great technical skills – Fast learner, motivated and out-of-the-box thinking.
+- I'm passionate about coding and a real computer geek .
 **hodayasr/hodayasr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: